Understanding sales forecasting and modeling best practices.

 If you have minor cash flow problems, you're not going to disappear by themselves.
 If you have severe cash flow issues, you may need to take different measures… you’ll need to go from "tightening the belt" to taking out a loan.
 If a forecast is available and easy to understand, it will save you a lot of headaches moving forward.

 If you’ve had cash flow issues in the past and are in profit, you just need to tighten your credit control measures, reduce your costs, or perhaps consult with your bank.
 More serious cash flow issues require more drastic measures and an immediate timeline.

 With software like Dryrun, cash flow forecasting and financial modeling is easy to do on your own.
-Linking to your accounting software or signing up with your CPA allows for easily digestible models and predictions to be completed and interpreted on a whim.
+Linking to your accounting software allows for easily digestible models and predictions to be completed and interpreted on a whim.